Questions about grant programmes

-Once we have turned down an application, YOU CANNOT APPLY AGAIN FOR THE SAME PROJECT.
-If you would like to apply for a different project, you must wait 6 months.
+Once we have turned down an application, YOU CANNOT APPLY AGAIN FOR THE SAME PROJECT (please note, our definition of project are the items you are applying for).
+If you would like to apply for a different project (items), you must wait 6 months.

 6. Are there any exceptions to the £15m/£250k income caps in the Main and Small Grants Programmes?

 No. If your organisation receives more than £250k income per annum you cannot apply to the Small grants Programme, and must apply to the Main Grants Programme.

 In the Main Grants Programme, if your organisation normally has an annual income of less than £15m but, as a one-off, has exceeded this amount due to a capital fundraising project, we will accept an application.
 You must be expecting income of less than £15m in the following 3 years and your accounts must show an income of less than £15m in previous years.
 No other exceptions to the £15m income cap.

 7. Do you fund students?
 (Mary Datchelor Trust)

 No. We do not fund students.
 The Mary Datchelor Trust no longer exists.